 Each one of the four properties allows “two well behaved dogs.”
 I have to say as a non-pet owner whenever we have visited we have not seen any signs that dogs have even been in the property, no stray dog hairs so don’t be put off by seeing they allow pets.
 There are some great walks straight from Poppies Cottage for walking the dogs or just down the road to the beaches too.

-I love the fact that the cottages have ground source heating throughout too and can be controlled.
-I always have to turn the bedroom one off because otherwise it gets too warm, even in Winter.
+I love the fact that the cottages have ground source heating throughout too and can easily be controlled.
+I always have to turn the bedroom one off because otherwise it gets too warm, even in winter.

 We have previously stayed in one of the other cottages and know that it was also decorated and kept in good condition.
 The wood burner is also made up for your arrival so all you have to do is light it.
 It’s little thing like this that make us return.